rileyjmurray/sageopt/docs/source/documentation/sageopt.coniclifts.rst

 ``DualSageCone`` objects, if the user provides a keyword argument ``c`` to the ``DualSageCone`` constructor.

-The ``PrimalSageCone`` and ``DualSageCone`` classes automatically perform a more extensive presolve phase to eliminate trivial AGE cones (i.e. those AGE cones which reduce to the nonnegative orthant).
+The ``PrimalSageCone`` and ``DualSageCone`` classes automatically perform a more extensive presolve phase to eliminate trivial AGE cones (those which reduce to the nonnegative orthant).
 The computational cost of this presolve is borne when the constraint is constructed, and scales linearly in the dimension of the SAGE constraint (equal to ``constr.alpha.shape[0]``).
 The cost of this presolve can be mitigated by